-66. The Party President, Party Vice President, and each regional representative ("elected officials") shall hold office from the close of the AGM at which their election is announced until the close of

-- 67. In each year, the Board shall call for nominations of elected officials whose offices are vacant or who are required to retire from the close of the next AGM.
+- 66. The Party President, Party Vice President, and each regional representative ("elected officials") shall hold office from the close of the AGM at which their election is announced until the close of the AGM next following the next AGM (to the intent that their terms of office are approximately two years), but they shall be eligible for re-election. - 67.
+In each year, the Board shall call for nominations of elected officials whose offices are vacant or who are required to retire from the close of the next AGM.
 The Board shall approve the nomination forms and set the date by which nominations must be received by the Secretary. - 68.
 The nomination form must make provision for a nominee to notify acceptance of nomination.
 A nominee must accept nomination and so signify either by notification on the nomination form or by communication to the Secretary. - 69.
 When accepting nomination, a nominee who is already a Board member, or who is standing for more than one position, must state which office he or she will retain or take if elected. - 70.
 Subject to rule 56 (which prohibits certain persons from holding office or position in or within the Party), the Party Secretary shall send, or cause to be sent, to Members, ballot papers showing the name of each duly nominated candidate.
 A candidate may provide a candidate profile statement of no more than 500 words in English.
 A profile statement may be edited by the Party Secretary to remove defamatory, inflammatory, or objectionable language.
 If provided, profile statements shall be sent with the ballot-papers. - 71.
 A candidate may provide a reasonable quantity of electioneering material to the Secretary for despatch to the Members who will be entitled to vote for the candidate (i.e., in respect of candidates for the Presidency or Vice-Presidency, to all Members; in respect of candidates for regional representative to the Members whose specified electorates are within the region).
 Electioneering material may be edited by the Party Secretary to remove defamatory, inflammatory, or objectionable language.
 The Board may prepare guidelines for assessment of a reasonable quantity. - 72.
 The ballot-papers shall be sent with the notice of the AGM.
-Completed ballot-papers must be received by the Secretary not less than 2 working days before the day fixed for the commencement of the AGM, excluding the day of the AGM. - 73.
-A ballot must not be counted unless received in time. - 74.
+Completed ballot-papers must be received by the Secretary not less than 2 working days before the day fixed for the commencement of the AGM, excluding the day of the AGM.

+- 73. A ballot must not be counted unless received in time. - 74.
 The Secretary may process ballot-papers before the AGM to enable counting to take place and the results announced at the AGM. - 75.
 Each Member is entitled to 1 vote for each of the President and Vice President.
 Each Member whose preferred electorate is within a region is entitled to 1 vote for the regional representative. - 76.
 The successful candidate is the candidate who receives the most votes. - 77.
 If a successful candidate is one to whom rule 69 applies, the next highest polling candidate shall be deemed to have been elected to the office not taken.
 If there has been no election for an office vacated by the officeholder's being the successful candidate for a different office, the provisions of rule 91 regarding casual vacancies shall apply.